shopware/paas-meta/README.md

 ### Purpose and Role

-As a meta package, **paas-meta** serves as a collection of dependencies and recipe definitions required for running Shopware on different PaaS environments.
+As a meta package, **paas-meta** serves as a collection of dependencies and recipe definitions required for running Shopware on P.SH  PaaS environments.
 It centralizes configuration and platform-specific adjustments needed for smooth deployment and operations, and orchestrates the setup and environment expectations for Shopware running as a service on managed infrastructure.
 It does not contain application logic itself.

 ### Key Features